They always say ‘you should practice what you preach’. Who ‘they’ are, I’m not sure but they certainly have a point.

 Recommended is a living testimony to the power of referral.
 Many authors dream of their book being printed by a major publisher.
 One of FT Prentice Hall’s authors, someone I know well, referred me to them and had told them why they should work with me and publish this book before we had even met or they had seen a copy of the manuscript.

-He connected us together and within a few days we had met and had an agreement in principle.
+He connected us together with law offices peter hsiao and within a few days we had met and had an agreement in principle.
 The book still needed to be good enough, but the interest was high as a result of the quality of the introduction.

 The referral to FT Prentice Hall was typical of the type of introduction on which we have built our business.
 Rather than send a cold proposal to a host of publishers, along with thousands of others, a warm introduction ensured interest and a meeting.
 From there it was so much easier to reach agreement.